Almost all trees are almost graceful: Setup

 \section{Setup}

 Before we embark on the proof of Theorem~\ref{thm:main}, we outline the main ideas.
 We write $\tilde n=\lceil(1+\gamma)n\rceil$.
 We wish to label our tree in a random process, at each step labelling one new vertex which has one labelled neighbour (so that the set of labelled vertices is always a subtree), and choosing the new vertex label to be admissible, that is, to avoid re-using either the vertex label or the induced edge label.
-We keep track of the sets of vertex and induced edge labels which remain available at the $t$\textsuperscript{th} step, for which we will write $A_t$ and $C_t$ respectively.
-We will show that $A_t$ looks like a uniform random subset of $[\tilde n]$ of cardinality $\tilde n-t$ and that $C_t$ looks like a uniform random subset of $[\tilde n-1]$ of cardinality $\tilde n-t-1$.
-The reason why we do this is that if $A_t$ and $C_t$ were really uniformly distributed it would be easy to show that at every step there is (with probability very close to~1) an admissible choice for the new label.
+We keep track of the sets of vertex and induced edge labels which remain available at the $t$\textsuperscript{th} step, for which we will write $\setVert_t$ and $\setEdge_t$ respectively.
+We will show that $\setVert_t$ looks like a uniform random subset of $[\tilde n]$ of cardinality $\tilde n-t$ and that $\setEdge_t$ looks like a uniform random subset of $[\tilde n-1]$ of cardinality $\tilde n-t-1$.
+The reason why we do this is that if $\setVert_t$ and $\setEdge_t$ were really uniformly distributed it would be easy to show that at every step there is (with probability very close to~1) an admissible choice for the new label.

-Choosing the new labels uniformly from all admissible labels will not lead to random-looking sets $A_t$ and $C_t$.
-Let us illustrate this in the initial situation when, starting with $A_0=[\tilde n]$ and $C_0=[\tilde n-1]$, we label first two neighboring vertices $v_1$ and $v_2$.
+Choosing the new labels uniformly from all admissible labels will not lead to random-looking sets $\setVert_t$ and $\setEdge_t$.
+Let us illustrate this in the initial situation when, starting with $\setVert_0=[\tilde n]$ and $\setEdge_0=[\tilde n-1]$, we label first two neighboring vertices $v_1$ and $v_2$.
 Then the first created edge label on $v_1v_2$ will be assigned the smallest possible value of~$1$ with probability $\frac{2}{\tilde n}$, but the largest possible value of~$\tilde n-1$ with probability only $\frac{2}{\tilde n(\tilde n-1)}$, and the probabilities of labels with intermediate values interpolate these two extremes.
-This effect will persist, so that $C_t$ will rapidly become non-uniform, being much sparser for small labels than large.
-That will in turn cause $A_t$ to evolve in a non-uniform way as well.
+This effect will persist, so that $\setEdge_t$ will rapidly become non-uniform, being much sparser for small labels than large.
+That will in turn cause $\setVert_t$ to evolve in a non-uniform way as well.

-But observe that if $uv$ is an edge of $T$, if we choose $\psi(u)$ a uniformly random vertex label, and then choose $\psi(v)$ randomly `close to' $\tilde n-\psi(u)$ then the distributions of each of $\psi(u)$, $\psi(v)$ and the induced edge label $\big|\psi(u)-\psi(v)\big|$ are close to the uniform distribution.
+But observe that if $uv$ is an edge of $T$, if we choose $\psi(u)$ a uniformly random vertex label, and then choose $\psi(v)$ randomly in a small interval around $\tilde n-\psi(u)$ then the distributions of each of $\psi(u)$, $\psi(v)$ and the induced edge label $\big|\psi(u)-\psi(v)\big|$ are close to the uniform distribution.
 Thus we would like to label our tree such that most edges and vertices are labelled in about this way.

 We will label the vertices of $T$ in the order $v_1,\dots,v_n$ (which we will determine), and in each case we choose an admissible label in a certain short interval $\iJ(v_i)$ within $[\tilde n]$.
 We choose the $\iJ(v_i)$ to be uniformly distributed\footnote{ A technical complication arises in that the extremes of the interval $[\tilde n]$ are not covered as much as the rest; we will ignore this for now.} over $[\tilde n]$, and such that for most $v_i$ the intervals $\iJ(v_i)$ and $\iJ(v_j)$, where $v_j$ is the parent of $v_i$ in the ordering, are equally far from and on opposite sides of $\tfrac12(1+\gamma)n$.